 This is expressed right out the gate in the Author’s Note:

 To say the man is depressed would be to infer that the depression happened to him.
 What I will explain in this book is that it is a behavior he is choosing in order to deal with the difficulty of losing his job.
-To describe accurately what this man is feeling as a behavior and also be grammatically correct, I would have to say that he is depressing or choosing to depress.
+To describe accurately what this man is feeling as a behavior and also be grammatically correct, I would have to say that he is depressing or choosing to depress.— William Glasser, Control Theory

-Control theory does not mean that all misery is chosen.
 In the short term, our reaction to losing control is usually some form of painful emotion.
-It’s the longer-term reaction whereby we either choose to emote our way back into control, which is almost always counterproductive, emotionally painful, or a waste of energy, or we do something which may change our feelings, buy us time or improve our situation, snapping us back into control of our lives.
+It’s the longer-term reaction whereby we either choose to emote our way back into control—which is almost always counterproductive, emotionally painful, or a waste of energy—or we do something which may change our feelings, giving us time or improve our situation, snapping us back into control of our lives.

 This means that we store in our personal picture albums the pictures of anything in the world that we believe will satisfy one or more of our basic needs.
 For the rest of his life, when that baby gets hungry, he will start turning the food apges of his album.
 Many times, when he comes to the pictures of chocolate-chip cookies, he will say to himself, “That’s what I want right now,” and he’ll try to find a chocolate-chip cookie in the real world. . . .
 With a little thought, it will become apparent that your personal picture album is the specific motivation for all you attempt to do with your life.